benedekrozemberczki/TADW/README.md

 The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.

-Creating aN FSCNMF embedding of the default dataset with the default hyperparameter settings.
+Creating a TADW embedding of the default dataset with the default hyperparameter settings.
 Saving the embedding at the default path.

 ```
 python src/main.py
 ```
-Creating an FSCNMF embedding of the default dataset with 128 dimensions and approximation order 1.
+Creating a TADW embedding of the default dataset with 128x2 dimensions and approximation order 1.

 ```
 python src/main.py --dimensions 128 --order 1
 ```

-Creating an FSCNMF embedding of the default dataset with asymmetric mixing.
+Creating a TADW  embedding with high regularization.

 ```
-python src/main.py --gamma 0.1
+python src/main.py --lambd 2000
 ```

 Creating an embedding of an other dataset the `Wikipedia Dogs`.
 Saving the output in a custom folder.